Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Running Controller

 \section{Cassie Running Controller}

 Jumping motions have a significant, but singular, impact event.
 In contrast, running makes impacts with the environment at every stride.
-Because each stride leads immediately into the next, consistent tracking performance is essential to achieving stable running.
-For this reason, we also develop a running controller to showcase the benefits of the impact-invariant projection.
-The impact-invariant space for running is also larger because running makes impact with its environment with only a single foot at a time.
+Because each stride leads immediately into the next, consistent tracking performance is essential for achieving stable running.
+Because bipedal running makes impact with its environment with only a single foot at a time, the space of states that are invariant is also larger for running.
+For these reasons, we develop a running controller as an additional application of the impact-invariant projection.